Hunter Information Management Services, Inc.

 From 2004-2008, Dr. Hunter served as the Principal Archivist and Records Manager on a team headed by Lockheed Martin to build an Electronic Records Archives (ERA) for the National Archives and Records Administration.
 Dr. Hunter is co-inventor on four patents in the area of digital preservation submitted by the project team in the United States and the European Union.

-Dr. Hunter also was the editor of a book series published by Neal-Schuman called The Archivist's and Records Manager's Bookshelf.
-He currently is the editor of the American Archivist, the peer-reviewed journal of the Society of American Archivists.
+From 2012-2017, Dr. Hunter was editor of the American Archivist, the peer-reviewed journal of the Society of American Archivists.

 Hunter Information Management has assisted clients with the following types of projects: